Integra-7 Ultra-yacht 🧻🧻🧻🧻

 Sensible Review

-• SuperNatural Acoustic and Drums, which are multi-samples of acoustic instruments with cross-fades and articulation added to the samples to make them more realistic.
+• SuperNatural Acoustic which are multi-samples of acoustic instruments with cross-fades and articulation to make them more realistic.

-• Then SuperNatural Synthesiser – which I’ll cover in more detail below.
+• SuperNatural Synthesiser – which I’ll cover in more detail below.

-The XV-5080 (or as I call it ‘The Yacht’) was quite a landmark.
+The XV-5080 (which I call ‘The Yacht’) was quite a landmark.
 Machines from the 1980’s D-50 era lead up to it, current ZEN-Core machines still reference it.
-The Yacht is Roland’s pope.
-The Integra-7 references the Yacht and includes all the SRX expansion cards that could be installed in it – but only four can be available at a time.
+The Yacht is Roland’s idol.
+The Integra-7 references the Yacht, including all the SRX expansion cards that could be installed in it – but only four are accessible at a time.
 Because … the original could only hold four cards?
 Sorry but what?
 The original could also house 4 of the older JV cards (mine has 4), but do you see them here?
 No you don’t.
 That sucks, because I have some noises from the oddball ones I really like.
 And another thing – you can’t add your own samples.
 Because la la la I’m Roland I’m blocking my ears can’t hear you.

-In some ways it’s better than the Yacht – it’s got all the expansions, has two kinds of synthesis.
-But I still must keep Yacht and Granddaughter of Yacht for all the samples and patches I’ve created.
+In some ways Integra is better than the Yacht – it’s got all the SRX expansions, has three kinds of synthesis.
+But I still must keep the Yacht and for all the custom samples and patches I’ve created.
 Poo.

 Nearly the whole damn family

 Supernatural Acoustic is pretty good – especially the articulations.
-But if you have a decent sampler library on your PC you’ve probably got these sounds.
-Omnisphere is more varied but doesn’t have the range of articulation on offer here.
+But if you have a decent sample library on your PC you’ve probably got these sounds.
 Kontakt would do in a pinch.
-You can’t really mess with these acoustic sounds, except for using the single MFX available on the end of each track.
-They’re not particularly distinctive.
+You can’t really mess with the sounds, except for using the single MFX available on the end of each track.

 SuperNatural Synthesis